NoroffFEU/development-platforms/svelte-case-study.md

 }
 </style>
 ```
-This will debug user object, and console log the response.
+This will debug `user` object and console log its response.

 #### [Learn more](https://svelte.dev/docs#template-syntax-debug)
 ---
 `@const myVar` defines a local constant and is only allowed as a direct child of
 `{#if}`, `{:else if}`, `{:else}`, `{#each}`, `{:then}`, `{:catch}`, `<Component />` or `<svelte:fragment />`.

-Example:
+For example:
 ```js
 <script>
 	export let boxes;